US sending additional forces to protect embassy threatened by protesters in Iraq - Local News 8

 US sending additional forces to protect embassy threatened by protesters in Iraq

+“At the direction of the Commander in Chief, I have authorized the deployment of an infantry battalion from the Immediate Response Force of the 82nd Airborne Division (in Fort Bragg, North Carolina) to the U.S. Central Command area of operations in response to recent events in Iraq,” Esper said, adding that additional forces “are prepared to deploy over the next several days.”

+“This deployment is an appropriate and precautionary action taken in response to increased threat levels against U.S. personnel and facilities, such as we witnessed in Baghdad today.
+The United States will protect our people and interests anywhere they are found around the world,” Esper added.

-Esper said the US has “taken appropriate force protection actions to ensure the safety of American citizens, military personnel and diplomats” serving in Iraq.
+In a statement earlier Tuesday, Esper said the US would deploy “additional forces to support our personnel at the Embassy” and that officials had “taken appropriate force protection actions to ensure the safety of American citizens, military personnel and diplomats” serving in Iraq.

-“As in all countries, we rely on host nation forces to assist in the protection of our personnel in country, and we call on the Government of Iraq to fulfill its international responsibilities to do so,” Esper added in the statement.
+“As in all countries, we rely on host nation forces to assist in the protection of our personnel in country, and we call on the Government of Iraq to fulfill its international responsibilities to do so,” Esper said.

-The US has also sent two Apache helicopters to fly over the embassy in a show of force, a US official told CNN.
-The additional forces are expected to come from Kuwait, but the official told CNN that an additional military unit based in the United States has also been put on standby to deploy if the situation in Baghdad significantly deteriorates.
+The US had sent two Apache helicopters to fly over the embassy in a show of force, a US official told CNN earlier Tuesday.
+The US also earlier deployed about 100 US Marines from a crisis response task force based in Kuwait to bolster security at the embassy.
+Those Marines flew into the embassy compound aboard MV-22 Osprey aircraft.

+A defense official told CNN earlier Tuesday that it was unlikely that the additional soldiers coming from the 82nd Airborne will be sent to Iraq, but will instead be sent to a nearby country or countries in the region so they are positioned to respond quickly if the situation deteriorates.

+Secretary of State Mike Pompeo told Fox News Tuesday evening that there are currently no plans to evacuate the embassy or pull out US troops.

 Two sources at the demonstration on Tuesday witnessed an attempt to break into the premises, adding that security personnel fired tear gas to repel the attack.
 Video footage shows demonstrators smashing windows, burning items outside and throwing rocks over the walls.
 The embassy, in Baghdad’s heavily fortified Green Zone, has been put under lockdown, but protesters have not been able to breach the compound, an embassy spokesperson told CNN.

 The airstrikes occurred at about 11 a.m.
 ET Sunday, a source familiar with the matter told CNN.
-Killing at least 25 people and wounding 51, they stand as the first significant military response in retaliation for attacks by the Shia militia group, known as Kataib Hezbollah, that have injured numerous American military personnel, according to US officials.
+Killing at least 25 people and wounding 51, they stand as the first significant military response in retaliation for attacks by the Shia militia group, known as Kataib Hezbollah, that have injured numerous American military personnel and killed a US citizen working as a contractor, according to US officials.

+Many of those who attempted to storm the embassy appeared to members of the same militia group.

 Esper briefed Trump Saturday before carrying them out with the President’s approval, according to a US official familiar with the strikes.